Aircraft noise affects many thousands of local residents in Battersea, Wandsworth and Putney.

-"Almost every part of Wandsworth would be affected by aircraft noise if Heathrow expands to a four runway hub.
-Across London and the Home Counties a total of three million people would be living under its flightpaths.
+"Almost every part of Wandsworth would be affected by aircraft noise if Heathrow expands.
+Across London and the Home Counties hundreds of thousands more people would face misery of daily aircraft noise.
 The price is far too high.

 "Heathrow is in the worst position in the country for a major airport and the Government should focus the search for new runway sites on viable settings where the impacts are less severe.